Are there any script policies I should be aware of?

 If you plan to install scripts, you should have the ability to troubleshoot the software you install, or have access to someone who does (such as the author of the script).

-Because scripts can be complicated, and we don’t know how your script is supposed to work, we can’t provide free support for scripts unless your question or problem seems to be unique to our servers.
+Because we don’t know how your script is supposed to work, we can’t provide assistance with scripts unless the question or problem seems to be unique to our servers.

 No Destructive or Insecure Scripts